Proprioception & Body Awareness

 What is proprioception?

-• the position of our body - for instance, where our legs and arms are at any given time;
+• The position of our body - for instance, where our legs and arms are at any given time.

 Signs of poor body awareness

-Occasionally, children and adults have reduced or not so well-developed body awareness skills, which can be a sign of Sensory Processing Disorder (SPD).
+Occasionally, children and adults have reduced or not-so-well-developed body awareness skills, which can be a sign of Sensory Processing Disorder (SPD).
 Signs of poor body awareness may include:

-• Clumsiness (unintentional running into doors, walls or other objects)
+• Clumsiness (unintentional running into doors, walls, or other objects)

 • Restricted balance

-• Difficulty carrying objects or objects often being dropped
+• Difficulty carrying objects

 • Uncoordinated movement